KenKundert/inform/doc/index.rst

 *Inform* defines a collection of *print*-like functions that have different roles.
-These functions are referred to as 'informants' and include :ref:`display`, :ref:`warn`, :ref:`error`, and :ref:`fatal`.
+These functions are referred to as 'informants' and include :ref:`display informant`, :ref:`warn informant`, :ref:`error informant`, and :ref:`fatal informant`.
 All of them take arguments in the same manner as Python's built-in print function and all of them write the desired message to standard output, with the last three adding a header to the message that indicates the type of message.
 For example:

 .. code-block:: python

+    >>> from inform import display, error, fatal, warn

     >>> display('ice', 9)
     ice 9